PeiXuCCG/Data-Warehouse/README.md

 # Data-Warehouse
-CCG's datawarehouse GIT repo, where it will contain  the following.
+CCG's datawarehouse GIT repo, contains the following.

+- DataExtraction
-- BC2ADLS configuration
+    - BC2ADLS configurations
+    - Historical Data extraction
+        - Instructions on how to achieve it
+        - Python scripts to manipulate data into BC object types where required
-- Infrastructure folder - Fabric configuration
+- Infrastructure folder
+    - Fabric
+        - Lakehouse configuration
+        - Notebooks
+        - Pipelines
+        - Pyspark environments
+        - Testing scripts
+        - Utility scripts
+            - Historical field_mapping to BC data model
+- Documentation
+    - Excel spreadsheets to define keys/metadata for Bronze
+- Workflowgeneration
+    - workflow  - Generating the Bronze workflows from the Excel spreadsheets in the Documentation folder
+    - other - (bc_table_numbers)